nwyche9/Java_Data_Algo/README.md

     Binary Search is a folder with an implementation of the Binary Search algorithm

     Binary Search Tree is a folder with an implementation of a Binary Search Tree

+    Heaps is a folder with an implementation of a heap data structure